BlackFireStudios/M249Mod/README.md

 Prerequisites:
 ---------
-This Mod requires Minecraft 1.20.1 and Forge 47.1.0 (lower versions have not been tested but may work) to work.
+This Mod requires Minecraft 1.20.1, Geckolib v4.0 and Forge 47.1.0 (lower versions have not been tested but may work) to work.